 This template renders the post page without sidebar.
-It is a mandatory page template as it is used as default if no template is selected for a post.
+It is a mandatory page template, this is the default template if no template has been selected for a post.

 This template renders the post with a left sidebar.
 This template is optional.

 This template renders the post with a right sidebar.
 This template is optional.

 This is the main template file responsible to generate the search results for the knowledge base.
 It should render the main loop for a search result.

 This is similar to the search template but used for global searches: searches that include all Knowledge Bases.